CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 # Starknet ERC20 Token Deployer

-An easy-to-install and deploy tool for deploying an ERC20 token on the Starknet network.
+An easy-to-install and deploy tool for deploying an ERC20 token on the Starknet network. &nbsp; \
 With a simple installation and deployment process, you can quickly create and customize your ERC20 token on Starknet.
 &nbsp;
 &nbsp;